Lab 6

 Part II: Nearest neighbor analysis

-Create a separate layer for both of the following:
+• Create an individual layer for each of the three crimes

-3. Compute nearest neighbor analysis on both subsets (i.e. layers) of tweets using the minimum/maximum x,y values as the bounding box for the study area (this is the default in both ArcGIS Pro and QGIS).
-Create a table with the following for both countries (3 pts.):
+3. Compute nearest neighbor analysis on all three subsets (i.e. layers) of the data simply using the minimum/maximum x,y values as the bounding box for the study area (this is the default in both ArcGIS Pro and QGIS).
+Create a table with the following for all three layers (3 pts.):

 1. Nearest neighbor index